-Sesshin flyer here
+Sesshin flyer and interactive application form here

 Please plan to arrive at Kodoji by 2pm, or earlier!
 There’s plenty to be done in the way of setting up, putting food away, preparing for supper and organising one’s own tent or sleeping situation.

-SZC’s other sesshins during 2020:
+SZC’s other sesshins during 2024: